gnes-ai/gnes/README.md

 <h2 align="center">Install GNES</h2>

-There are two ways to get GNES, either as a docker image or as a PyPi package.
+There are two ways to get GNES, either as a Docker image or as a PyPi package.
-For cloud users, we highly recommend using GNES as a docker image.
+For cloud users, we highly recommend using GNES via Docker image.

-## Run GNES as a Docker Image
+## Run GNES as a Docker Container (:white_check_mark: recommended)

+We provide GNES as a Docker image to simplify the installation.
+The Docker image is built with GNES full dependencies, so you can run GNES out-of-the-box.

 #### via [Docker cloud](https://cloud.docker.com/u/gnes/repository/list)